 Provisions Appearing As Policy Terms or As Riders (1 of 2)

 In this series of posts we are discussing policy riders, the add-ons to your basic disability insurance policy that provide additional terms or benefits in exchange for higher premiums.
 In part one, we walked through the basics of policy riders and evaluated the commonly-purchased COLA rider.
-In part two, we analyzed two benefit-based riders that enable you to increase your monthly benefits without the hassle of applying for additional coverage.
+In part two, we analyzed two benefit-based riders that enable you to increase your monthly benefits without the hassle of applying for additional disability coverage.

 All of the provisions we’ve discussed so far are typically purchased as policy riders, and are rarely included in the basic terms of your policy.
 In the next two posts, however, we will evaluate provisions that may appear as policy terms or as riders, depending on the insurer.
-Whether an additional provision is included in your policy or must be attached as a rider, additional benefits typically come with a higher premium.
+Whether an additional provision is included in your disability insurance policy or must be attached as a rider, additional benefits typically come with a higher premium.
 Some of these provisions can have a significant effect on your rights and benefits in the event of a disability, and identifying where and how they may fit into your policy is critical to ensuring you are fully protected.

 Partial/Residual Disability Benefits